Major in bioengineering

-At the intersection of engineering, biology and chemistry, you’ll discover one of the fastest-growing engineering disciplines: bioengineering.
-Bioengineering is among the fastest-growing engineering disciplines with a high demand in the medical sector.
+At the intersection of engineering, biology, and chemistry, you’ll discover bioengineering.
+Bioengineering is one of the fastest-growing engineering disciplines, with a high demand in the medical sector.

 UMassD's bioengineering program brings together the life sciences, medicine, and engineering to provide a solid academic foundation and a broad interdisciplinary approach to the field.
 You will:

 - develop your critical thinking skills